DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 As this project progresses, it is likely that updated reference libraries will be incorporated.
-When these updates are emplaced, the documentaiton will be updated to reflect the changes.
+When these updates are emplaced, the documentation will be updated to reflect the changes.

 Should you decide to use alternate versions of the reference libraries a priori, the authors would appreciate a note detailing